MOHDKAMRAN6693/Frontend-Interview-Question/LinkedIn Job Application Guide/ATS_Friendly_Resume_Mohd_Kamran.md

 ## SUMMARY

-Frontend Software Engineer with over 3 years of experience building user-centric, high-performance web applications using modern frameworks in Agile environments; strong in problem-solving and collaboration.
+Frontend Software Engineer with 3.8+ years of experience building user-centric, high-performance web applications using modern frameworks in Agile environments; strong in problem-solving and collaboration.

 ---